The period between finishing your Year 12 exams and receiving your results can be excruciating.

 In Queensland, ATARs are calculated by the Queensland Tertiary Admissions Centre (or QTAC – you’ve probably heard of them once or twice).

-The calculation is based on the best grades you achieve across either:
+The calculation is based on the best grades you achieve in units 3 and 4 (Year 12) across either:

 - 5 general subjects, or